top of page

 Lionel Ritchie has a lot to answer for.
 You see, back in the 80s there was a television ad for the Halifax bank, and being an impressionable teenager, it set the standard for how I wanted my life to be.
 The guy in the ad wakes up in his cool loft apartment - by himself - and realises he has no milk in the fridge.
 His cat gives him a reproachful look, but hey, he has his debit card, which means he can withdraw money at any time of the day or night.
 And so, as Lionel Ritchie croons ‘Easy Like Sunday Morning’, we see our protagonist returning home, with the Sunday papers, a coffee on the go, his cat now contented on his lap.
 As a teenager I loved what the ad stood for.
 The guy didn’t need to share his life with anyone - he was independent, self-sufficent, and had everything he needed.

 As I've got older, I’ve come to realise that life does not really work like that.
-No man is an island, and a multi-million pound loft apartment does not solve life's problems.
+No man is an island, and a multi-million pound loft apartment does not make up for meaningful relationships.
 To ‘know thyself’ we need to engage deeply with something other than ourselves.
 It is connection that makes us human.
 The truth is, we may need more than a cat.
 Though saying that, I am sure I could make a strong argument for the humanity of other sentient beings.

 When it comes to connection, it is coupledom that maintains social and cultural primacy.
 So where does that leave being single?